SameWave/front-end-developer-tests/logic/README.md

 ## Guidelines

 Your solution needs to be implemented in JavaScript.
 You are allowed to use any helper library like Lodash, Underscore.js, csv-parser etc.
 Your solution can use all available language features that can be compiled with Babel.

 ## Starter code

 This directory contains the basic webpack config to compile your code.
-There's some basic code in place for reading the CSV and printing it out the points table.
+There's some basic code in place for reading the CSV and printing out the points table.
 You are not required to use this.

 To run the code: